petenelson/wp-any-ipsum/README.md

 * Added 'no_tags' option to jQuery plugin (thanks to Joel Lord joel@engrenage.com)

 = v2.1.1 October 18, 2012 =
-* Added 'doner' to the generator's list of meat (http://en.wikipedia.org/wiki/Doner_kebab)
+* Added [doner](http://en.wikipedia.org/wiki/Doner_kebab) to the generator's list of meat

 = v2.1 July 21, 2012 =
 * Changed the Make_Some_Meaty_Filler() function to return an array of paragraphs instead of straight HTML, added default parameters
 * Added support for individual sentences
 * Added sentence support to the API code, minor code refactoring
 * Added more randomness to commas in a sentence.
 Instead of always adding a comma to a sentence with seven or more words, it will add one about 2/3rds of the time.
 * Updated jQuery plugin and sample code to support sentences

 = July 14, 2012 =
 * First public release (generator, form plugin and API plugin)